My favorite commands for cleaning up autoloaded data from your wp_options table.

 SELECT SUM(LENGTH(option_value)) as autoload_size FROM wp_options WHERE autoload='yes';

 This one shows you how big the autoloaded table is.
 Anything above 1MB really badly needs to be cleaned up; I’ve seen sites with even 40MB (no wonder they crashed!).
 I try to stay below 500kb if possible (although even 1MB is considered OK).
 If you have 500kb or less, you can stop here!

 2. List top autoloaded data entries

 SELECT option_name, length(option_value) AS option_value_length FROM wp_options WHERE autoload='yes' ORDER BY option_value_length DESC LIMIT 200;

 This will list the top 30 autoloaded data entries in the table.
 Delete the ones you know aren’t being used anymore.
-You can also change the DESC LIMIT 30 to a higher number like 50 or 60 if you want to see more items.
-Usually the first 10-30 items make up the bulk of your autoloaded data anyway.
-It’s usually only a few plugins that are creating all the bulk anyway.
+You can also increase the DESC LIMIT 200 to a higher number like 300 or 500 if you want to see more items.
+Usually the first 10-50 items make up the bulk of your autoloaded data anyway.
+And it’s usually only a few plugins that are creating most of the bloat.
+(Although some really old sites may have tons of stuff left over from deleted themes and plugins.)

 3. Find specific autoloaded data